JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8014 days**.

-And here is a just a random fact -  **96% of candles that are purchased are by women**.
+And here is a just a random fact -  **The eye of a human can distinguish 500 shades of the gray**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)